 Stop texting them after that

-At the risk of sounding like a broken record, let me repeat: Don’t send them a long text or a voicemail, especially when you’re drunk.
-It might feel good at the moment but will leave you to feel resentful.
+At the risk of sounding like a broken record, let’s repeat: Don’t send them a long text or a voicemail, especially when you’re drunk.

 Sure, you’d love to know what exactly went wrong.
 But they won’t give you an answer.
 So, refrain from drunk-texting or drunk-dialing and just accept that you’ve been ghosted and try to move on.